-To show how the User Stories are derived from the process model consider the below example.
+To show how functional requirement (here in the form of User Stories) are derived from the process model consider the below example.
 Figure 3 shows a process workflow for hiring a new employee.
 There are three roles defined: the Candidate, the Recruiter, and the Interviewer, each with a separate swim lane.
 The tasks for each user are shown in the swim lane for that specific role.